jphong125/stellaapic/Writerside/topics/GetCasinoCurrency.md

 # Get Casino Currency

 ## Overview
-Using this method Casino Operator will retrieve the currencies that are available in Stella games to proceed a specific game.
+Using this method Casino Operator will retrieve the currencies that are available in Kyren games to proceed a specific game.

 ## Request